-I saw on your Instagram you had a rendezvous with Quavo from Migos earlier this year .
+I saw on your Instagram that you had a rendezvous with Quavo from Migos earlier this year.
 Would you be open to a Goldblum-Migos collab in the future?

 I loved meeting him!
-We were shopping and we started to talk and took some pictures together and I, I, I was very thrilled to meet him.
+We were shopping, and we started to talk and took some pictures together, and I was very thrilled to meet him.
 Mhm.
-Oh my gosh, I’d be thrilled to do any, any little thing with him and them.
-Yeah that would be a lot of fun.
+Oh my gosh, I’d be thrilled to do any little thing with him and them.
+Yeah, that would be a lot of fun.
 It could go anywhere!
 That’s a great idea [laughs].

 What bands have you been into lately?

-You know, I’m still catching up on some old jazz stuff—the kind of stuff we like to play—but I still had never heard this version that I found yesterday of Thelonious Monk playing “Caravan,” a song I enjoy playing.
+You know, I’m still catching up on some old jazz stuff—the kind of stuff we like to play—but I still had never heard this version that I found yesterday of Thelonious Monk playing “Caravan.”
+It's a song I enjoy playing.
 Boy, seeing him do it is, uh, is really something.
 And Willie Bobo, I’ve just been turned on to him.
-He’s from a while ago but there’s this song “Fried Neckbones,” [singing] friiiied neckbones, handsome home frieees… it’s very catchy.
-I give my two-and-a-half-year-old son a bath every night and I was singing it to him.
+He’s from a while ago, but there’s this song “Fried Neckbones,” [singing] friiiied neckbones, handsome home frieees… it’s very catchy.
+I give my two-and-a-half-year-old son a bath every night, and I was singing it to him.
 He thought it was very catchy too.

 Any musical streaks in either of them yet?

-I’ve always sat at the piano these last couple years with Charlie Ocean and he kinda bangs around.
+I’ve always sat at the piano these last couple years with Charlie Ocean, and he kind of bangs around.
 But I must say, River Joe, when I play or we put on music, boy he’s just standing up at this point, but he rocks to the music and bounces up and down.
-He seems to really like it so maybe he’s musical.
+He seems to really like it, so maybe he’s musical.
 I’d like to play with them.

-In Thor: Ragnarok , from that first blast of Led Zeppelin onwards, it’s clear that this isn’t a sadboy superhero movie.
+In Thor: Ragnarok, from that first blast of Led Zeppelin onward, it’s clear that this isn’t a sadboy superhero movie.
 How fun was it to make?

 It was spectacularly fun.
 Taika Waititi is one of the main reasons.
-He’s a brilliant kind of genius musically, directorially, he’s a wonderful actor, I’ve enjoyed his movies before, and this one particularly, What We Do in the Shadows , where he improvised the whole thing.
-He [directed and wrote for] the show Flight of the Conchords which I was a big fan of.
+He’s a brilliant kind of genius musically, directorially, and he’s a wonderful actor.
+I’ve enjoyed his movies before, and this one particularly, What We Do in the Shadows, where he improvised the whole thing.
+He [directed and wrote for] the show Flight of the Conchords, which I was a big fan of.
 We improvised a lot in the movie and it was just so much fun.

-What were some of your favourite improv detours as the Grandmaster?
+What were some of your favorite improv detours as the Grandmaster?

 We did a million things at every opportunity.
-Before we broke down the scene, we would do ten ideas that weren’t in the script that Waititi had, ten ideas that I had.
+Before we broke down the scene, we would do ten ideas that weren’t in the script that Waititi had and ten ideas that I had.
 He gave me a piano that wasn’t in the script that I played around with during some of the scenes.
 If you get that DVD, you’ll see a couple of deleted and extended scenes that I remember having a great time in.
 There’s one with Chris Hemsworth [who plays Thor] where I’m fighting off some bats pestering us around the castle, that was fun.
-There’s a whole other ten-minute segment where you follow me and my new roommate here on earth who’s a fellow named Darryl, a regular, regular guy.
-Taika directed that after the movie and it’s amusing.
+There’s a whole other ten-minute segment where you follow me and my new roommate here on Earth who’s a fellow named Darryl, a regular, regular guy.
+Waititi directed that after the movie, and it’s amusing.
 I loved doing all that.